lobotomat/mesos/docs/external-containerizer.md

 ### Task Launching

-A task is in a staging state and now gets started and reaped.
+A task is in a staging state and now gets started and observed until it gets into a final state.

 ![Task Launching Scheme](https://github.com/lobotomat/mesos/blob/master/docs/images/ec-launch-seqdiag.png?raw=true)

 ### Task Running

-A task has gotten launched at some point and now is considered being active by the slave.
+A task has gotten launched at some point and now is considered being in a non terminal state by the slave.

 ![Task Running Scheme](https://github.com/lobotomat/mesos/blob/master/docs/images/ec-lifecycle-seqdiag.png?raw=true)

 ### Resource Limitation

-While a task is active, a resource limitation was identified.
+While a task is active, a resource limitation was identified (e.g. out of memory).

 ![Resource Limitation Scheme](https://github.com/lobotomat/mesos/blob/master/docs/images/ec-kill-seqdiag.png?raw=true)